-Baird - (I) Brown, (2) Lupton
+Baird - (1) Brown, (2) Lupton

 Sarah Newell Baird, seventh child and fourth daughter of Bedent and Sarah Britton Baird, was born in Ohio on January 5, 1815.
 William Henry Venable, writing of his Baird relatives in June, 1911, said: "Sarah Newell Baird married John Brown, a well-to-do Quaker.
 She later married a man named Lupton."
 Her first marriage to John Brown is authenticated by the Warren County Historical Society Marriage File, which gives the date as December 12, 1833.
-The Miami MM of the Society of Friends lists the Brown-Baird children as Mary Baird Brown, Lydia Brown, and Joseph Brown.
-The date of Sarah Newell Baird Brown's second marriage is unknown, as is the first name of Mr. Lupton.
+The Miami MM of the Society of Friends lists the Brown-Baird children as Mary Baird Brown, Lydia Brown, and Joseph Brown, as is the first name of Mr. Lupton.
 Also unknown are the date and place of Sarah's death.
 According to William Henry Venable, she died before 1870.
 Nothing is known of the Baird-Brown children.